EdMLeung/oaqjp-final-project-emb-ai/README.md

-# Repository for final project
+# Repository for Developing AI Applications with Python and Flask final project
 Install:
 >pip install "Flask==2.2.2"